 Memory Battery Power Low-The battery that sustains user memory is low and should be replaced by an authorized service center as soon as possible.
-Failure to do so may result in loss of stored data, including all user waypoints and routes.
-NOTE: This message may also appear if the unit has been stored without batteries for a period of 3-4 months.
-Inserting new batteries, or operating from auxillary power for 24 hours will recharge the internal memory battery.
+Failure to able to so may result in loss of stored data, including all 90 user waypoints and routes.

-Need Altitude for 2D Nav-The unit needs altitude input in order to start and/or continue 2D navigation.
+Need Altitude for 2D Nav-The unit needs altitude. input in order to start and/or continue 2D navigation.

-Need to Select Init Method-You must select an initialization method so the unit can locate satellites and obtain a fix.
+Need to Select Init Method-You must select an initialization method so the unit can locate satellites and obtain a fix